odoo/documentation/content/developer/howtos/upgrade/upgrading_custom_modules.rst

 Upgrading custom modules
 ========================

+TODOUPG this page should be about upgrading custom modules:
+#.
+Why they are not compatible out of the box
+#.
+The process of developing a new version of a custom module : make it installable on empty db,
+upgrade a database using it to test the migration of data
+#.
+How to find the derprecated elements
+#.
+Don't forget to write migration scripts

 Custom modules are usually not compatible out of the box with a new version of Odoo due to changes in the standard modules, such as models being merged, fields being renamed, or methods being refactored.
 Therefore, a new version of the modules must be created for each new version